Family, Interiors, Nutrition & Apparel

 Program Scope

-FINA offers four undergraduate degrees and one graduate degree:
+FINA offers three undergraduate degrees and one graduate degree:

-Students earning a Bachelor of Arts in Family and Consumer Sciences, Bachelor of Science in Dietetics, Apparel Design and Merchandising, or Interior Design, with a GPA of 3.0 or better, may qualify for admission to the Master of Arts in Family & Consumer Sciences.
+Students earning a Bachelor of Science in Dietetics, Apparel Design and Merchandising, or Interior Design, with a GPA of 3.0 or better, may qualify for admission to the Master of Arts in Family & Consumer Sciences.

 Advising

-The department faculty offers advising to assist students with their program and graduation needs as well as understanding the relevancy of the courses they take and their career outlook.
+The department faculty offer advising to assist students with their program and graduation needs as well as understanding the relevancy of the courses they take and their career outlook.

 Career Outlook